 For more on the history and collections of the Reference Library: Klaus Kjølsen and Christian Gottlieb: Hendes Majestæt Dronningens Håndbibliotek 1746-1996 (Odense Universitetsforlag, 1997), 336 p.
 This book also includes a comprehensive English section (86 p.).

-The Book Collection currently comprises approx. 3000 m of shelf space, estimated at 60-65,000 titles or 80-90,000 volumes.
+The Book Collection currently comprises approx. 3000 m of shelf space, estimated at 70-75,000 titles or almost 100,000 volumes.
 The oldest books are about 500 years old, dating from the late 15th and early 16th centuries, but these are rare.
-There are a greater number of 18th century volumes but the bulk of the collection (at least 90%) dates from the 19th and 20th centuries, most of which are from the former.
+There are a greater number of 18th century volumes but the bulk of the collection (at least 90%) dates from the 19th and 20th centuries.

 For the most part the books are arranged by subject according to a system introduced at the beginning of the 20th century.
-There has been no systematic registration of provenance (although all books are embossed with the monogram of the monarch in whose reign they are acquired).
-The only collections to have been preserved as separate entities are those of the two last kings, Christian X (1912-47) and Frederik IX (1947-72) and Queen Caroline Amalie (1796-1881), wife of Christian VIII.
-Christian VIII’s (1839-48) vast collection has recently been partially reconstructed and arranged separately.
+There has been no systematic registration of provenance (although most books are embossed with the monogram of the monarch in whose reign they are acquired).
+The only collections to have been preserved as separate entities are those of the two last kings, Christian X (1912-47) and Frederik IX (1947-72), Queen Caroline Amalie (1796-1881), wife of Christian VIII, and Queen Ingrid, wife of Frederik IX.
+Christian VIII's (1839-48) vast collection has recently been partially reconstructed and arranged separately.

 Acquired by purchase and numerous gifts, the book collection as a whole has a varied and rather eclectic nature.
 Due to its origin no single subject is comprehensively or systematically represented.
 It contains valuable, rare and, in some cases, unique material on a wide range of subjects.
 Even so, there is a marked similarity in the subjects that have continued to dominate the collection.
 Principal subjects include history, mainly of European countries, art, theology, geography and travel and literature.
 Most are Danish but there are also many of English, German, French and Italian origin, as well as smaller numbers of books from numerous other countries.
 Books on Denmark and Danish issues, including other countries and territories that were formerly part of the Danish monarchy in Europe and further afield, naturally occupy a very large part of the collection.